 I wholeheartedly believe that this was the day we became a true family.
 A modern family.
 Of course, Gauge is my son but Sean is only a year in with us.
 We needed each other to keep warm, and making each other a priority via this need gave us a sense of security, loyalty, trust, and unconditional love that nuclear families have.
 There’s a whole lot of bonding that goes on when you’re freezing alone but warm together.

 The boys were asleep when first light broke so I snuck out of the tent to see what rays would be peeking through the trees.
 The campsite took on a whole new mood by day.
 The leaves were bright, the air was fresh and the sky was clear.
 It was early but it was also time for another adventure.
 As we packed up our things and closed the trunk to the Kia Niro Hybrid I stopped one more time to pause and appreciate the special little spot where we went tent camping on the Blue Ridge Parkway and became a family.
+There are a number of car camping options too if you want to be a bit more adventurous!

 Our Photo Journal